m50d/m50d.github.com/_posts/2013-09-29-an-arrow-that-leads-back.md

 [1] Imagine a function that creates a collection, and fills it with objects, returning a future that indicates completion of this operation - but *doesn't* contain all the objects, only the metadata.
 So we create a List of Future[Unit]s, sequence them into a Future[List[Unit]], and then use "\_ =" where we meant "\_ <-", forgetting to compose it into the future we're returning.
 Yeah.

 [2] Scalaz 7 appears to be doing away with a whole lot of symbols, something I largely support.
-But I'm not sure "kleisli" and "traverse" are any clearer than ☆ and ↦
+But I'm not sure the following is any clearer:

+    val getMosaic = Kleisli apply fetchUser >=> fetchTweets >=> interestingTweets map interesting traverse avatars map buildMosaic